two Taskers lifting a heavy sofa

 Accreditations

-A furniture mover must be a member of the British Association of Removers (BAR) because this indicates that they adhere to the strict codes of staff training, packing, transporting, and storage.
+A furniture mover must be a member of the British Association of Removers (BAR) because membership indicates adherence to strict codes for staff training, packing, transporting, and storage.

 More importantly, being a member of the BAR means that the furniture mover carries proper insurance, such as Goods-in-Transit and Public Liability.
 That means if something goes wrong, you’re covered, whether it’s a sofa damaged in transit or an accident during the move.